 Type-Safe Reducers using TypeScript - Part 1 - Understanding Type Safety

 Type-Safety is one of the super powers of statically typed programming languages like C#/Java.
 But for the ones who tries to accomplish anything and everything with these languages finds this also a curse.
-But a proper use of type-safety could enhance and ease the programming and provides complete end to end development experience.
+But a proper use of type-safety could enhance and ease the programming and provides better end to end development experience.

 But what about a language like JavaScript that is dynamic in nature.
 How do we ensure type-safety?